barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 So we said that computing $$P(D)$$ is too difficult.
 Instead we'll get at $$P(\mu|D)$$ by using rejection sampling.

+TODO - if we're really just doing it per parameter, which we assume is normal - then why do we need MCMC? and _can_ we even do the params separately?

 The sampling is pretty straightforward (for our example - there are more sophisticated sampling methods).

 (TODO - you're kind of explaining the theory here b/c you haven't written it down yet. consider whether you want to separate the theory and assume reader